Sign Up For Our Free Quarterly Publication

 • Revocation of Healing Beyond Borders credentials

-• Notification to state licensing board
+• Notification to the state licensing board

 • Legal action